Research, Advocacy, Partnerships.

 Our dearest partners are the youth, young adults, and professionals that we have directly worked with to reach their full potential - personally and professionally.

-Institutional partners have also played a critical role in advancement.
-One of our earliest partners upon our founding in 2009 was Carver Bank, a historically black owned financial institution.
-Most recently we've been supported by the Brooklyn Community Foundation to test models such as the "Young Entrepreneurship Project in 2016."
+Institutional partners have also played a critical role in our advancement.
+One of our earliest partners upon our founding in 2009, was Carver Bank, a historically black owned financial institution.
+Most recently, we've been supported by the Brooklyn Community Foundation to test models such as the "Young Entrepreneurship Project in 2016."

 We are extremely thankful for all our partners and look forward to developing new ones.

-Our model promotes the idea that advocacy is the natural effect of research.
-We seek to create legislative and action-based solutions that would benefit the welfare of youth.
+Our model promotes the idea that advocacy (action) is the natural effect of veritable research.
+Indeed, we seek to create legislative and other practical action-based solutions that would benefit the welfare of youth.

-In years past we have advocated for sustainable jobs, healthcare, political participation, affordable housing, student loan reform, etc.
+In years past, we have advocated for sustainable jobs, comprehensive healthcare, political participation, affordable housing, student loan reform, etc. In the future, we intend of pursuing issues that positively correlate with successful socio-economic youth outcomes.

 Afro Punk Festival Young People of the Republic of Brooklyn, 2016.